Foundation Diet and Health

 Storage tips

-Sesame seeds are available all year round.
-They can be stored for several months in a cool, dark place.
-If kept in an airtight container, they will keep for about a year.
+Sesame seeds can be stored for several months in a cool, dark place.
+If kept in an airtight container, they will last for about a year.

 Ingredients - Nutritional value - Calories

 Sesame has a very high energy content of 573 kcal/100g, which is primarily due to the fat content (50 g/100g).
-The fat contains a large proportion of the inflammation-promoting linoleic acid (omega-6 fatty acid) .
+The fat contains a large proportion (21 g/100g) of the inflammation-promoting linoleic acid (omega-6 fatty acid).
 The ratio of omega-6 to omega-3 is not particularly good at 57:1.
-However, it is still better than pressed sesame oil (138:1).
+However, it is still better than sesame oil (138:1).
+Linseed has less linoleic acid at 5.9 g/100g and, because it has more alpha-linolenic acid (omega-3 fatty acid) (23 g/100g), it also has a significantly better ratio of 1:4.
 4

 Manganese is present in sesame seeds at around 2.5 mg/100g.
-Wheat germ (13 mg/100g) and hazelnuts (6 mg) have particularly high levels of this essential trace element.
+Linseed and black cumin also contain the same amount.
+Wheat germ (13 mg/100g) and teff (9.2 mg/100g) have particularly high levels of this essential trace element.
 Manganese is very important for healthy cartilage tissue.
 A balanced diet that also contains nuts and seeds will cover your needs very well.
 4

-You often read that sesame contains a lot of selenium (up to 800 µg/100g).
-However, the selenium content can vary greatly depending on the growing region.
-According to the USDA, the selenium content of sesame is on average 34 µg/100g.
-However, compared to Brazil nuts with around 1917 µg/100g, this is rather low.
-Pearl barley has a similar selenium content (38 µg).
+You often read that sesame contains a lot of selenium.
+However, the content can vary greatly depending on the region where it is grown.
+According to the USDA, the selenium content of black sesame is on average 34 µg/100g (63% of the daily requirement), similar to that of pearl barley (38 µg).
+Brazil nuts have a much higher level of the semi-metal at around 1917 µg/100g.

 The recommended daily amount of selenium is not entirely uniform.
-4 It ranges from 40 µg for adults, up to 70 µg per day.
-6,7 The EFSA (European Food Safety Authority) recommends 15 µg/day for children (1-3 years); 70 µg/day for adults and adolescents over 15 years.
+4 Depending on the source, it ranges from 40 µg to 70 µg per day for adults.
+6,7 The EFSA ( European Food Safety Authority) recommends 15 µg/day for children; 70 µg/day for adolescents aged 15 and over and adults.
 Pregnant women should consume a little more, 85 µg/day.
 7 Selenium is essential and, if the supply is optimal, can even have a preventive effect against cancer.
-However, an excess supply can also be reached quickly and can cause symptoms of poisoning.
+23 However, an excess supply can also be reached quickly and can cause symptoms of poisoning.

-Sesame seeds contain valuable fat-accompanying substances such as heat-stable tocopherols and vitamin E (490-680 mg/kg oil) as well as 0.55% sesamin and 0.5% sesamolin.
-The phenolic antioxidants sesamol and sesamolin largely prevent the oxidation of sesame (oil), although the unsaturated fatty acids they contain, oleic acid (monounsaturated omega-9 fatty acid, 18:1, i.e. 18 carbon atoms) and linoleic acid (double-unsaturated omega-6 fatty acid, 18:2), are very sensitive to atmospheric oxygen.
+Sesame seeds contain valuable fat-accompanying substances (lignans) such as heat-stable tocopherols and vitamin E as well as sesamin and sesamolin.
+These antioxidants largely prevent the oxidation of sesame (oil), although the unsaturated fatty acids they contain, oleic acid (monounsaturated omega-9 fatty acid, 18:1, i.e. 18 carbon atoms) and linoleic acid (double-unsaturated omega-6 fatty acid, 18:2), are very sensitive to atmospheric oxygen.
 Vitamin E, which occurs primarily as gamma-tocopherol, significantly improves the oxidation stability of sesame (oil).
-4
+26,27,28

 The complete ingredients of black sesame (raw), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.